CertifiedJimenez/Indeed-Auto-Apply-Python/README.md

 ```
 Reads and returns the configuration from the 'config.yaml' file for custom searches.
 Returns an empty dictionary if the file is empty or not found.

+ ### Note
+This method relies on certain keywords appearing in the job description, so it may not always extract all the details correctly.
+Additionally, it may not work for all job postings.